Cluster-guided Asymmetric Contrastive Learning for Unsupervised Person Re-Identification: Our Proposal: Cluster-guided Asymmetric Contrastive Learning (CACL)

-To guide the contrastive learning, we perform clustering with the output features $\X:=\{\x_1,\cdots,\x_N\}$ of the first network branch to generate pseudo labels $\Y :=\{\y_1,\cdots,\y_N\}$ and exploit the pseudo labels to leverage the cluster structure into the contrastive learning.
-Specifically, in the training stage, the two network branches $F(\cdot|\Theta)$ and $F^\prime(\cdot|\Theta^\prime)$ are trained with the manipulated samples with different data augmentation methods without sharing parameters, and the pseudo labels in $\Y$ are used to guide the training of both network branches and also used to update the instance memory banks $\M$ and $\tilde \M$, which are initialized with the initial features of the two network branches, respectively.
+The clustering result of the output features $\X:=\{\x_1,\cdots,\x_N\}$ from the first network branch is used to generate the pseudo labels $\Y :=\{\y_1,\cdots,\y_N\}$.
+We exploit the pseudo labels to leverage the cluster information into the contrastive learning.
+Specifically, in the training stage, the two network branches $F(\cdot|\Theta)$ and $F^\prime(\cdot|\Theta^\prime)$ are trained with the augmented samples without sharing parameters, and the pseudo labels $\Y$ are used to guide the training of both network branches.